Amusement Park Injuries

 But what we can also say is that these figures are almost certainly vastly underreported.
 Amusement parks are not regulated by any federal agency and parks in Florida are not required to report injuries or fatalities to the government.
 Most do so voluntarily, but there is no independent outside agency to verify those figures, and there is no penalty for failing to report an incident.

 Amusement park standards are set by ASTM International, F-24 Committee on Amusement Rides and Devices.
 The committee, comprised of consumer safety advocates, government officials, amusement park administrators, industry suppliers and manufacturers, sets standards for design, testing, operation and inspection of equipment.

 In Florida, F.S.
 616.242 sets safety standards for amusement rides, which includes equipment testing, inspection schedules and insurance requirements (at least $1 million per occurrence).Amusement Park Injury Claims

-There are a few different types of injury claims that might be asserted in these cases, depending on the underlying facts.
+There are a few different types of injury claims that might be asserted by a Fort Lauderdale amusement park injury attorney in these cases, depending on the underlying facts.